 Craig Birrell, Bookseller, Newton Mearns Waterstones

 Fees and expenses

-My fees are endorsed by the Society of Authors and are £200 for an hour-long talk or workshop, £350 for a half-day or £500 for a full-day.
+My fees are endorsed by the Society of Authors and are £150 for an hour-long talk or workshop or £300 for a half-day (two talks or workshops).
 Travel expenses (and overnight accommodation where required) would be an additional cost so please consider this.
 I live near Keswick, in Cumbria.
 I do try to accommodate budgets where possible, and can offer Skype visits at significantly cheaper rates.